 Kirk Combe teaches literature, critical theory, and writing at Denison University.
 His specialty area is Restoration and 18th-Century British literature, with an emphasis on satire and stage comedy.
-He teaches upper-level courses in the poetry, prose, drama, and culture of the early modern period.
-He also teaches survey courses in early British literature.
-In addition to these literature courses, he teaches upper-level courses in critical and cultural theory as well as first-year composition.
-He won the Charles A. Brickman Teaching Excellence Award, Denison University, 2011.
+He also teaches courses in cultural theory and popular culture.
+He won the Charles A. Brickman Teaching Excellence Award in 2011.
+He was named to the Viola Kleindienst Endowed Professorship for 2017-2022.

 Combe received his B.A. from Davidson College (North Carolina) and his M.A. from the Bread Loaf School of English, Middlebury College (Vermont).
 He completed his D.Phil. in literature at Oxford University, England.
 He has taught at universities in both Europe and the United States.
 Prior to becoming a career egghead, he spent several years playing professional basketball in Switzerland and Germany.